Presumed Innocent (TV series)

-Presumed Innocent is an American legal thriller television series created by David E. Kelley, based on the 1987 novel of the same name by Scott Turow.
+Presumed Innocent is an American legal thriller anthology television series created by David E. Kelley and starring Jake Gyllenhaal, based on the 1987 novel of the same name by Scott Turow.
 The book was previously adapted into the 1990 film starring Harrison Ford and Brian Dennehy.
-It premiered on Apple TV+ on June 12, 2024.
-In July 2024, the series was renewed for a second season.
+The series premiered on Apple TV+ on June 12, 2024.
+In July 2024, it was renewed for a second season.
 The second season will be based on Dissection of a Murder by Jo Murray.

-Since its debut, Presumed Innocent has garnered significant acclaim as Apple TV+'s most-watched drama, praised for its "endlessly watchable" performance by Jake Gyllenhaal and lauded as "one of the best legal thrillers to arrive on television in years."

-The first season received four acting nominations at 77th Primetime Emmy Awards for Gyllenhaal, Negga, Camp and Sarsgaard.
+The first season received four acting nominations at the 77th Primetime Emmy Awards for Jake Gyllenhaal, Ruth Negga, Bill Camp and Peter Sarsgaard.

 Premise

 A prosecutor becomes the prime suspect in the murder of his colleague with whom he was having an affair.